 - Embellishments, optional.
 You could add pompoms, bells, beads, or whatever else you like!
 If you’re adding embellishments, you’ll also need glue or a needle/thread to attach them.

-How to make upcycled llama ornaments
+How to make llama Christmas ornaments

 Cut open the box, then trace and cut out as many llamas as you’d like.

 You can make your ornaments single sided our double sided.
 One sided upcycled llamas will obviously have the box’s design on the ‘back’ side, but you can glue two together so you have un-printed faces visible on both sides.
 If you do this, make sure you flip the template to cut the llamas in pairs, like this set shown below:

 Decorate your llamas!
 I added eyes, a mouth, and nose with my Micron pen, then made little “w” shapes with my white gel pen to represent the llama’s wool.

 I also cut a small rectangle from my box and used it as a template to make some mini tassels with embroidery floss.
 If you don’t know how to make a tassel, this post from Tiny Modernest is a good resource for you!